aalaesar/manage-bind/README.md

 ## Role Variables

 ## Configuring Bind
-### Introduction to Bind's configuration contexts
+### Introduction to Bind's configuration
-Bind uses **clause configuration contexts** to allow precise configuration.
+Bind uses **clause's statements inheritance** mechanism to allow precise configuration.
-- A clause is a class with its own **set** of statements.
+- A **_clause_** is a class with its own **set** of statements.
-- A context is an instance of a clause.
-They can be mutiple contexts of the same type.
+  - They can have specific or common statements.
-- A statement describes the server's behaviour how to perform a task, whether to perform a task.
-It is explicitely or implicitely defined in a context.
+  - A clause defined inside another clause will implicitly inherit its mother's common statements.
-- Contexts can **include** (parent) and **be included** (child) by other contexts:
+- A **_statement_** is a clause's property.
- - **Options** has the _largest_ context that include all others.
+  - It describes the server's behavior on how to perform a task, whether, when, etc.
- - **zone** has the _smallest_ context.
-It can't include any context.
+  - It may be explicitly or implicitly defined.
-- Some statements are common to 2 or more clauses.
-POO class inheritance rules apply:
+- ***Some inheritance rules***:
- - A context implicitely inherit of it's parent's statements.
+ - **Options** is the _top_ clause that include all others.
- - If defined, a context can override its parent's statement and pass on the new value to its child(ren).
+ - **zone** is the _lowest_ clause.
+It can't have any child.
+It also contains **zone records**.
-- Some statements are clause specific and cannot be inherited or passed on.
+ - a clause can override its parent's statement and pass on the new value to its child(ren) by redefining explicitly the statement.
 > Here is an ASCII example of this rules:
 ```
 |##########|